 The Basin holds important social, economic and environmental values, and balancing these values is an ongoing effort.

-It is home to about 30 Aboriginal nations whose spiritual connection to their land, water and environment has extended over many thousands of years.
+The Basin is home to more than two million people, including about a half million Victorians.
+It is home to around 40 Aboriginal nations, whose spiritual connection to their land, water and environment has extended over many thousands of years.